wpilibsuite/allwpilib/README.md

 ```

 If you prefer to use CMake directly, the you can still do so.
-The common CMake tasks are wpilibcSim, frc_gazebo_plugins, and gz_msgs
+The common CMake tasks are wpilibcppSim, frc_gazebo_plugins, and gz_msgs

 ```bash
 mkdir build #run this in the root of allwpilib